JC-MT/Plantasynch/README.md

 - [x] Adding Alert messages to users when they are watering their plants too often.

-- [ ] Adding User Sign-In.
-Users should be able to create their own account and be the only once to have access to their plants.
+- [x] Adding User Sign-In.
+Users should be able to create their own account and have access to their plants.

+- [x] Implementing Skip logic to improve watering suggestions.

+- [x] Adding Plant Scan feature to identify any plant.

 See the [open issues](https://github.com/JC-MT/Plantasynch/issues) for a full list of proposed features (and known issues).